2004 Irish presidential election

 The 2004 Irish presidential election was the twelfth presidential election held in Ireland.
-The poll for the election was scheduled to be held on Friday, 22 October 2004.
-However, nominations closed at noon on 1 October and the incumbent president, Mary McAleese, who had nominated herself in accordance with the provisions of the Constitution, was the only candidate nominated.
-Accordingly, she was re-elected for a second seven-year term of office without the need to hold a poll.
-This was the third time a president was returned unopposed, following Seán T. O'Kelly in 1952, and Patrick Hillery in 1983.
-McAleese was inaugurated for her second term on Thursday, 11 November 2004.
+The poll was scheduled for Friday 22 October 2004.
+Nominations closed at noon on 1 October, and incumbent President Mary McAleese, who nominated herself under the provisions of the Constitution, was the only candidate nominated.
+Accordingly, she was re-elected for a second seven year term without the need for a poll.
+This was the third time a president was returned unopposed, following Seán T. O'Kelly in the 1952 election and Patrick Hillery in the 1983 election.
+McAleese was inaugurated for her second term on 11 November 2004.

-Nomination procedure
+Background

 Under Article 12 of the Constitution of Ireland, a candidate for president could be nominated by: